-- (a) An employee on long-term disability shall be considered an employee for purposes of the College Pension Plan only and shall continue to be covered by medical, extended health, dental and group life and AD&D insurance for the first 24 months from the date on which the employee received compensation under the long-term disability plan.
-Participation in these plans may be continued past the 24 months provided OC is reimbursed for 100% of the applicable premiums. - (b) An employee who qualifies for long-term disability benefits shall retain their accumulated seniority and shall only accumulate seniority for the first 24 months while on long-term disability for the purposes of layoff/recall, and shall have access to the grievance procedure in the collective agreement during this period.
-Except as otherwise expressly provided, employees on long-term disability shall not be covered by any other portion of the collective agreement. - (c) An employee who has recovered from a total disability during or immediately upon the expiration of the first 24 months from the date on which the employee received compensation under the long-term disability plan shall be entitled to be reinstated by OC provided the employee is able to perform the duties in a satisfactory and efficient manner and their position has not been declared redundant under Article 49. - (d) If an employee is unable to return to work upon the expiration of the first 24 months, as stated in Clause 23.12(c), their employment with OC shall be deemed to be terminated, except as expressly provided in Clause 23.12(a), unless an extension is agreed to by OC.
+(a) An employee on long-term disability shall be considered an employee for purposes of the College Pension Plan only and shall continue to be covered by medical, extended health, dental and group life and AD&D insurance for the first 24 months from the date on which the employee received compensation under the long-term disability plan.
+Participation in these plans may be continued past the 24 months provided OC is reimbursed for 100% of the applicable premiums.

+(b) An employee who qualifies for long-term disability benefits shall retain their accumulated seniority and shall only accumulate seniority for the first 24 months while on long-term disability for the purposes of layoff/recall, and shall have access to the grievance procedure in the collective agreement during this period.
+Except as otherwise expressly provided, employees on long-term disability shall not be covered by any other portion of the collective agreement.

+(c) An employee who has recovered from a total disability during or immediately upon the expiration of the first 24 months from the date on which the employee received compensation under the long-term disability plan shall be entitled to be reinstated by OC provided the employee is able to perform the duties in a satisfactory and efficient manner and their position has not been declared redundant under Article 49.

+(d) If an employee is unable to return to work upon the expiration of the first 24 months, as stated in Clause 23.12(c), their employment with OC shall be deemed to be terminated, except as expressly provided in Clause 23.12(a), unless an extension is agreed to by OC.

+23.12 Rehabilitation Committee

+Given that the parties agree that they have a joint interest in preserving the integrity of the benefit programs and of ensuring employees receive appropriate support for workplace accommodations, access to benefits, rehabilitation and return to work, the parties agree as follows:

+(a) The parties shall maintain a Joint Rehabilitation Committee.

+(b) The Joint Rehabilitation Committee shall comprise four members; two appointed by the College and two appointed by the BCGEU.
+The Rehabilitation Committee may invite resource personnel as needed.

+- (c) The Rehabilitation Committee shall meet quarterly. - (d) Any changes to the Terms of Reference must be agreed to by the parties.

-23.12 WorkSafeBC
+23.13 WorkSafeBC